helix-robotics-ag/main/README.md

     - Note that generally, it is fine to leave the other containers running (assuming the problem is with launching `ros-helix`)
 - If problems launching persist, one thing to check is whether the `ttyUSB0` port is listed in the `/dev/` directory of the Pi.
 If it isn't there or the number isn't `0`, the controller definitely won't launch.
 However, ultimately the solution to this is still just power cycling/reconnecting the USB, or in the worst case, restarting the Pi itself.

-# I want to control the robot from Python, Foxglove or ROS
+# I want to control the robot from ROS, Foxglove or Python
 Assuming the Pi has already been set up as above, see the instructions in the [ros-helix repo](https://github.com/helix-robotics-ag/ros-helix/tree/main) README.

 # I want to develop code inside these repositories to run on the robot controller itself